 The department will also consult with key stakeholders on the proposed CTC review process and potential considerations for approved authorities in reviewing a school’s CTC score.

-Please check the Quality Schools website regularly for information about the review process.
+Please check the Capacity to contribute page regularly for information about the review process.

 CTC does not apply to government schools, non-government special schools or special assistance schools, non-government Majority Aboriginal and Torres Strait Islander schools, or non-government sole-provider schools.